-Nine months after the tragic death of Andrea Prospero, the 19-year-old found lifeless last January 29 in his apartment in Perugia, the investigations of the Prosecutor's Office have led to the arrest of a young man living in the province of Rome.
-He is charged with instigation or aiding suicide.
+Nine months after the tragic death of Andrea Prospero, the 19-year-old found dead on January 29th in his Perugia apartment, the prosecutor's office's investigation has led to the arrest of a young man living in the province of Rome.
+He is charged with inciting or aiding suicide.

 Telegram Chat Incriminated: “Encouraged in Moments of Hesitation”